 9. Snap a Photo and Call It a Day

 If all of these options sound more overwhelming than inspirational, maybe don't involve your newborn in anything more than a family snapshot.
 "Just put them in a cute outfit and stick them in there for pictures," says Skinner with a laugh.
-She loves christening gowns for teeny-tiny infants and baby suspenders for young boys.
+She loves christening gowns and baby suspenders for teeny-tiny infants.
 As Nickel points out, "It's still really great because they'll be in those photos forever, and a part of this huge moment in their family's lives."

 Nickel recommends shooting all photos with the baby first and bringing some keys to keep their attention.
 "Shiny things get those bright eyes and that excitement face to come out," she says.
 "And again, have your babysitter or nanny there to pass the baby off back and forth."

-Nickel is also a fan of having a baby emergency bag—similar to the idea of a bridesmaid survival kit—though the items and their reasonings might be slightly different.
+Nickel is also a fan of having a baby emergency bag—similar to the idea of a bridesmaid or bridal party survival kit—though the items and their reasonings might be slightly different.
 "Little babies do spit up and have diaper explosions, so bring a second outfit as back-up clothing," says Nickel.
 "Then have the usual baby stuff—lots of extra food, hats, and sunscreen if the weather is something the baby's not used to, and maybe a blanket if it's cold.
 And did I say snacks?
 Definitely have snacks."
-Maybe not so different from the bridesmaids' needs after all!
+Maybe not so different from the bridesmaids' or bridal party's needs after all!